henryhe1/space-vitae/content/music.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/409800651&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>

 One of my top three favourite albums is *In Rainbows*.
 This song especially because the beat is just so interesting and the sound is so vast, you really start to swim in the great depths of the sea amongst the weird and terrifying creatures there.
 Some cool things I tried on this one in terms of production was an arpeggiator synth sound a la Snakehips, adding a lot of reverb and delay on everything to recreate that spacey sound, and using Logic's Drummer tracks for the first time.

-### Waterfall - Jonathan Ogden

-<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/345579121&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>

-I first heard about Jonathan's music through [The Good Christian Music Blog](https://www.youtube.com/channel/UC7BHblJg0bOfE3g7FKc260g) and became an instant fan.
-His modest yet passionate approach to modern Christian music really inspired me to try and make beats.
-I realized that it wasn't all just Hillsong out there haha.
-He also just seems really cool, travelling the world and taking photos, making graphics, and music.
-Oh and he's also in a band called Rivers & Robots!
-I wonder if this is all just a part-time thing, because if it is then that is very impressive.
-He also gets a ton of brownie points because he actually left a comment on my Instagram when I put out the cover!
-The first time an artist actually interacted with my music.
-I actually recorded the vocals to this track in a stairwell in my apartment using my Apple earphone mic - I really like the natural reverb on it that is difficult to replicate in post-production.